Looking Forward Again

 In that earlier post, I listed these givens and 'druthers:

-- I'll mostly be operating common Bachmann On30 locomotives.
-I have a couple of 2-6-0s and an outside frame 4-4-0 (edit: I now also have the inside frame 4-4-0), plus three Porters and a Shay.
+• I'll mostly be operating common Bachmann On30 locomotives.
+I have a couple of 2-6-0s, an inside frame 4-4-0, an outside frame 4-4-0, plus four Porters and a Shay.
 I don't feel any compelling need to run anything larger.
 The engines I have will run on 18 inch radius curves.
 If I can go with a larger radius, so much the better, but I can live with 18.

 So here's a track plan that's a little less ambitious than last year, but still pretty much meets my specifications and fits the space that I can realistically free up in the foreseeable future: